redux-form/redux-form/docs/api/Props.md

 > Clear async error of a field in the Redux store.
 This is a bound action
 > creator, so it returns nothing.

+### `clearFields(keepTouched: boolean, persistentSubmitErrors: boolean, ...fields:String)`

+> Cleans fields values for all the fields passed in.
+Will reset to initialValue for each field if has any.
+> If the keepTouched parameter is true, the values of currently touched fields will be retained.
+> If the persistentSubmitErrors parameter is true, the values of currently submit errors fields will be retained

 ### `destroy() : Function`

 > Destroys the form state in the Redux store.
 By default, this will be called